angular/angular/aio/content/guide/upgrade-setup.md

     <td>

-      Defines `AppModule`, the  [root module](guide/bootstrapping "AppModule: the root module") that tells Angular how to assemble the application.
+      Defines the root module [`AppModule`](guide/bootstrapping "Overview of the AppModule") that tells Angular how to assemble the application.
       When initially created, it declares only the `AppComponent`.
       Over time, you add more components to declare.
     </td>